ZestfulNation/vue-hotel-datepicker/README.md

   * Remove v-html / v-text use `{{ }}`
 * Add emit when clearSelection
 * Remove querySelector, use refs
-* Fix bug: impossible to open the calendar when clearselection is trigger
+* Fix bug: impossible to open the calendar when clearselection is triggered
-* Allows to have half a day, if you have check in at noon and checkout before noon
+* Allow to have half a day, in order to enable checkIn on a checkOut day
 * Refacto the paginate infinite scroll on mobile
-* Disable date when checkin only on one day
+* Prevent checkOut on the same day as checkIn
-* Add periodDates array for specific period with different minimumStay / Price or periodType
+* Add periodDates array for specific periods with different minimumStay / Price or periodType
 * Show price of your Object periodDates
 * Review style
 * Add a `--hovering` class
-* When dates selected => click on new date makes in checkin and clears checkout
+* When there are checkIn and checkOut => Click on new date makes a new checkIn and clears checkOut
-* Disable checkOut on the same date as checkIn
+* If there is a periodDates, automatically update minNights
+* Create a *not allowed* status which is different from the *disabled* status
+  * NotAllowed inside a weekly period
+  * NotAllowed inside a nightly period right before a weekly period (to respect min nights)

 ------------